Comcast Corporation [CMCSA] Holding Strong: What’s pushing it?

-Comcast Corporation [NASDAQ: CMCSA] shares went higher by 0.75% from its previous closing of $41.44, now trading at the price of $41.75, also adding 0.31 points.
+Comcast Corporation [NASDAQ: CMCSA] shares went lower by -6.17% from its previous closing of $40.37, now trading at the price of $37.88, also adding -2.49 points.
 Is CMCSA stock a buy or should you stay away?

 Comcast Corporation [NASDAQ:CMCSA]: Analyst Rating and Earnings